Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 Scan The System For Errors

-If your car’s brake fluid is fine, the next step is to scan the system for error codes using an OBD II scanner, which are handheld devices that plug into a car’s OBD port.
+If your car’s brake fluid is fine, the next step is to scan the system for error codes using an OBD II scanner, which are small devices that plug into a car’s OBD port.

 One error code, 01435, is associated with brake pressure sensor malfunction.
 There are numerous possible codes, like P0556 or P0577, which both concern brake booster problems.